 CPT 99231 requires problem-focused examination and problem-focused history.
 A low level of MDM is needed and typically requires 15 minutes of total time spent by the physician and other qualified health clinicians.

 For instance, the patient presents minor or self-limited problems like minor traumatic injury of an extremity.
-CPT 99232 requires expanded problem history and examination with a moderate level of MDM, which typically requires 25 minutes of total time.
+CPT 99232 requires expanded problem history and examination with a moderate MDM level, typically requiring 25 minutes of total time.

-For example, a patient presented with flank pain, hematuria, head injury with loss of consciousness is considered moderate complexity of MDM.
+For example, a patient presented with flank pain, hematuria, head injury, and loss of consciousness is considered moderate complexity of MDM.

 CPT code 99233 will be billed when a physician or other clinician makes detailed history and examination, which requires 35 minutes spent on the patient’s hospital floor or unit.

-All these 3 CPT subsequent inpatient care codes require the following elements:
+All these 3 CPT following inpatient care codes require the following elements: